WASmars/ESP32CAM-OV7725-TFT-ambilight/README.md

     - main loop for pushing WS2815 data(each image data to LED strip cycle ~10ms) and checking IR signal on ESP32 core 1
     - core 0 handling full power for taking photo and merge RGB565 data for calculation (each cycle ~31ms)
 - receive my IR remote of ceilling light for activate the movie mode (dim ceilling light + turn on ambilight + strip light of TV deck), turn light off(for alignment of the camera image), and ESP32 sleep mode with turning off all light
-- in ESP32cam sleep mode still have 100mA consumption on 12V est it from *LCD backlight typ 60mA in datasheet*, *LDO 1117 3.3V <10mA*, *camera standby current 1mA?*, *IR and RF module standby current*, and *est 90% of efficiency of 12V-5V DCDC*
+- in ESP32cam sleep mode still have 100mA consumption on 12V est it from
+	- LCD backlight typ 60mA in datasheet
+	- LDO 1117 3.3V <10mA
+ 	- camera standby current 1mA?
+  	- IR and RF module standby current
+  	- combined above with total est 90% of efficiency of 12V-5V DCDC
 - wake ESP32 cam sleep mode from ext0, activate wake up with IR receiver low signal on GPIO4
 - RF433 remote control for controlling my RF controlled AC socket connecting to IKEA led strip powering
   - the @sui77/rc-switch arduino library is not fit my AC socket controller, there need a variable light contorl available library, is the @1technophile/NewRemoteSwitch